 To be safe and healthy is the most fundamental right we all share.
 Unfortunately, many workers and members of the public are seriously injured or killed every year due to the activities of employers across a wide range of sectors.

-To put this into context, the UK averages two fatal accidents at work every three days – not including work-related traffic accidents, and every year around 25,000 people leave the workforce permanently, because of harm that has occurred at work.
+To put this into context, the UK averages one fatal accident at work every three days – not including work-related traffic accidents.

 Consider that behind each of these individuals, there’s a worker, a family, a team, and an organisation that were all impacted.

 Don’t believe that the majority of these accidents are just the cost of doing business.
 The fact is, much of this could have been prevented.
-According to the HSE, some 70% of incidents at work could be prevented by good management.
+HSE guidance emphasises that human failure is predictable and manageable, and should be addressed through robust risk assessment, task design and control measures.